Grummus/spigotti/README.md

 # Graham's Crappy Server Launcher
-A little something I made so I can SSH into my Minecraft Server using GNU Screen
+A little something I made so I can SSH into my Minecraft Server using TMUX

 # Features:
 -Streamlines the Spigot update process